 It´s okay to interrupt.
-A common issue for women is to race their voice in team meetings.
-We tend to wait for a pause or a visual contact before speaking.
-This often doesn\’t work well with men as they tend to communicate differently.
+A common issue for women is to race their voices in team meetings.
+We tend to wait for a pause or visual contact before speaking.
+This often doesn’t work well with men as they tend to communicate differently.

 Why are confidence and authenticity important?
 Being able to fully express yourself and contribute with your ideas leads to better problem-solving and ultimately to better innovation.

 Women in tech play a vital role in upgrading corporate and economic systems and providing more diverse and sustainable solutions.